-- 5.5 The restorative approach involves a number of key processes which include restorative enquiry (listening to draw out an individual's account of an incident), circle time and mediation (between victim and offender). - 5.6 The College has developed a set of values which in turn will underpin the behaviours that are required by both staff and learners to support the development of the restorative approach. - Be Respectful and Responsible - Be Safe and Resilient - Be Ready to Learn - 5.7 The college recognises that the Restorative Approach has the potential to make a significant contribution in; - the College being a safer, happier, more inclusive community where people have a sense of belonging. - raising self-esteem and morale of individuals. - tackling inappropriate/bullying behaviours. - raising attendance and improving retention and achievement. - reduce exclusion and the need for exclusion. - 5.8 Communicating a set of core values to staff and learners which will establish clear boundaries, routines and behavioural expectations and will be critical in ensuring the development of an ethos and culture of positive behaviours and working relationships.
-This in turn will create an environment where people feel happy and comfortable to study and work and where poor behaviour and academic performance are not tolerated. - 5.9 Informing the College community about the restorative approach to managing working relationships and the associated expected behaviours and processes to ensure that everyone is aware of what they should do in the event of inappropriate behaviour/poor academic progress.
-This aims to ensure that inappropriate behaviour and poor academic progress will be managed in an appropriate and consistent manner. - 5.10 Providing training for staff in order to support the implementation of the restorative approach.
+- 5.4 A restorative approach involves a conversation which allows everyone affected by harmful behaviour, a conflict situation or a problem the opportunity to express thoughts and feelings about what has happened, explain how they have been affected by it and what they feel needs to happen in order to repair the harm so that they may leave the situation behind.
+It also encourages a learner to rethink their behaviour patterns in terms of academic progress. - 5.5 The restorative approach involves a number of key processes which include restorative enquiry (listening to draw out an individual's account of an incident), circle time and mediation (between victim and offender). - 5.6 The College has developed a set of values which in turn will underpin the behaviours that are required by both staff and learners to support the development of the restorative approach.
+These are outlined in RESPECT (for details see Appendix 5). - 5.7 The college recognises that the Restorative Approach has the potential to make a significant contribution in; - the College being a safer, happier, more inclusive community where people have a sense of belonging. - raising self-esteem and morale of individuals. - tackling inappropriate/bullying behaviours. - raising attendance and improving retention and achievement. - reduce exclusion and the need for exclusion. - 5.8 Communicating a set of core values to staff and learners which will establish clear boundaries, routines and behavioural expectations and will be critical in ensuring the development of an ethos and culture of positive behaviours and working relationships This in turn will create an environment where people feel happy and comfortable to study and work and where poor behaviour is not tolerated. - 5.9 Informing the College community about the restorative approach to managing working relationships and the associated expected behaviours and processes to ensure that everyone is aware of what they should do in the event of inappropriate behaviour.
+This aims to ensure that inappropriate behaviour will be managed in an appropriate and consistent manner. - 5.10 Providing training for staff in order to support the implementation of the restorative approach.
 There is an expectation that staff will work with learners to establish clear behavioural expectations and responsibilities, recognise the positive adherence to these and will clearly articulate and identify the responsibilities and consequences of failure to demonstrate appropriate behaviour. - 5.11 Training for learners via the induction and tutorial programmes and by using crosscollege publicity and posters.